 1) Chop up the garlic, chives and onion into small pieces.

 2) Place in the large bowl.
-Add enough boiling water to cover all the above, I use two litres.
+Add enough boiling water to cover all the above, I use about two litres.

 3) Cover with cling film, and then leave overnight in a dark space.